(The Long Winters [L-R]: Jonathan Rothman (guitar, keys), Eric Corson (bass), John Roderick (guitar, vocals, piano), Nabil Ayers (drums).)

 —British war correspondent Anthony Loyd on surviving the war in Bosnia, My War Gone By, I Miss It So (1999)

-John Roderick—singer, primary songwriter, founder and agitator-in-chief for the Seattle, Wash., arts/rock collective The Long Winters—put himself to bed.
+One fine summer day in 2004, John Roderick—singer, primary songwriter, founder and agitator-in-chief for the Seattle, Wash., arts/rock collective The Long Winters—put himself to bed.
 And he rarely ventured beyond its cozy confines for the next nine months.

 The punchline to this seemingly abstruse joke?
-He’d barely even taken notice of the unavoidable fact that he’d fallen but
+He’d barely even taken notice of the unavoidable fact that he’d fallen but couldn’t get up.

 “By March 2005, I realized that more or less I had been in bed the entire time,” Roderick recalls over lunch one afternoon at an out-of-the-way French bistro in Seattle’s Belltown district.
 “I’d been working, mind you—I had all these workbooks piled up around me, I’d been writing, reading all these books I’d been meaning to get to.
 I got a book about the Hundred Years’ War: it was 900 pages long, and in June of 2004 I said to myself ‘I’m gonna start reading that book.’
 And it’s one of those books that makes you start reading other books, so I eventually had four more books on the subject going at the same time.
 And, honestly, I looked around one day and couldn’t understand how it had gotten to be 2005.”